latentai/example-applications/classifiers/cpp_inference/README.md

 # LatentAI LRE - Classifier Inference C++ example
 This folder contains a sample project for image classifier models.
 This example supports the following:

-- Model(s):[LEIP Compiler Framework](https://leipdocs.latentai.io/cf/3.0/content/) compiled classifiers
+- Model(s): [LEIP Compiler Framework](https://leipdocs.latentai.io/cf/3.0/content/) compiled classifiers
 - DLDevice: CPU or CUDA
 - LRE object: C++
 - Model precisions: INT8, FP32, FP16
-- One input image (e.g. JPG)
+- One input image (e.g., JPG)

 ## Quick Start

 See the provided `inference_commands.bash` script.
-This can be used as an example to run FP32, FP16 and INT8 versions of a model.
-To use this script:
+This can be used as an example to run FP32, FP16, and INT8 versions of a model.
+Perform the following to use this script:

 1. Install the device dependencies.
 [Use the appropriate scripts for your device](../../setup_scripts)
 2. Copy the modelLibrary.so to the device.